xelaoliver/3d-guid/README.md

 # A BEGINNERS GUIDEBOOK TO 3D

+**NOTES**

 On windows, Ctrl+f and input your querie.
 On Mac, Cmd+f and input your querie.
 This allows quick searches in this file.

-> Add more to the introduction
+> Some of the scripts may vary due to the variety of programming languages.
+In all examples, the scripts are presented as an mathematical expression.

 ### 3D PROJECTION